kathleenkhwong/test_basket_asian_bestofasian/README.md

 #### Set number of total Monte Carlo instances and batch size:

 In this experiment, these are the only two parameters to change.
 The goal is to find the time (sec) required and space (MB) required for different combinations of Monte Carlo (MC) instances and batch sizes.
-In the test case below:
+Batch size represents number of paths in each batch.
+In the structured test case below:

 `Param.mc_insts` represents MC instances, i.e. MC instances = 10000

 `Param.batch_size` respresents batch size, i.e. Batch size = 100

 ![mcpath_batchsize](https://user-images.githubusercontent.com/31410379/29796222-01f72d1e-8c1e-11e7-80a9-da312f88ed15.PNG)

+Note: Note: When MC instances equals to batch size, the code is not exploiting structure, i.e. plain reverse mode.
+This is used as a control case to show the effect on time and space after exploiting structured AD.
+Below is an example of plain reverse mode AD:

+`Param.mc_insts` represents MC instances, i.e. MC instances = 10000

+`Param.batch_size` respresents batch size, i.e. Batch size = 10000